 Years ago, I finally decided to go natural.
 I stopped pressing my hair and putting in perms.
 During the last years of wearing a perm, my hair broke off in the back at least twice.
 It was time to let it go.

-This drove me to look on the internet to find a recipe for making a natural shampoo.
+This led me to the internet to find a recipe for making a natural shampoo.
 The first recipes I tried used essential oils and castile soap.
 The shampoo didn’t make a lot of suds, but it cleaned my hair, smelled good, and left it soft, etc.

 Over time my hair began to grow.
 Later, when my hair began to thin out on top*, I found a recipe with herbs that would stimulate hair growth.
 [A friend had told me about her husband’s experience with a shampoo containing nettles]. *I later discovered that I have female pattern baldness – “thinning of hair on the scalp due to increased hair shedding or a reduction in hair volume.”

 I have also begun treating my hair ends with Essential Joy Natural Hair Butter or one of my other hair oils – to seal in moisture.
-As a result, my hair is now longer than it was even a year ago.
+As a result, my hair is now longer than it was.
+[I cut my hair a few months before this photo was taken.]

 I believe that eating a plant based diet [lots of fruits, vegetables, grains, nuts and seeds] has also contributed to hair growth.